apigee/trireme/README.md

 ### Node.js Implementation

-Noderunner has a similar architecture to Node.js itself.
+Trireme has a similar architecture to Node.js itself.
 Many of the core modules in standard Node.js rely on a JavaScript shell, with native modules underneath that are written in C++.

-Noderunner is similar, and in many cases it exposes Java modules that mimic the interfaces of the C++ native modules in Node.js.
-So for instance, Noderunner implements a native "tcp_wrap" module in Java that uses NIO to emulate the same API as the "tcp_wrap" module in Node.js.
+Trireme is similar, and in many cases it exposes Java modules that mimic the interfaces of the C++ native modules in Node.js.
+So for instance, Trireme implements a native "tcp_wrap" module in Java that uses NIO to emulate the same API as the "tcp_wrap" module in Node.js.
 The same goes for udp, HTTP parsing, and many other things.

 ### Threading Model

-Each Noderunner script runs in a single thread.
+Each Trireme script runs in a single thread.
 In other words, when the script is executed, it spawns a new thread and occupies it until the script exits.
 Ticks and timers are implemented within that single thread.
 If the script exits (has no ticks or timers, is not "pinned" by a library like http, and falls off the bottom of the code) then the thread exits.